Ballet divertissement in one act

 The Yellow Pearl

 While the ballet was in the early stages of production, a list of potential dancers for inclusion in the cast was drawn up for review by a committee responsible for the coronation and its subsequent celebrations.
 Among those chosen for consideration in the principal roles was the Tsar’s former mistress, Matilda Kschessinskaya.
 In light of the history between Kschessinskaya and the new Tsar, his mother the Dowager Empress Maria Feodorovna demanded that the ballerina be removed from the cast, as it would have been considered scandalous for the Tsar’s former mistress to perform in front of his wife.
-However, when Kschessinskaya learned of this, she was outraged and successfully appealed to the Tsar’s uncle, the Grand Duke Vladimir Alexandrovich to have her reinstated into the cast, despite the fact that at this point, Petipa and Drigo had completed all of the choreography and music.
+However, when the scheming Kschessinskaya learned of this, she was outraged and successfully appealed to the Tsar’s uncle, the Grand Duke Vladimir Alexandrovich to have her reinstated into the cast, despite the fact that at this point, Petipa and Drigo had completed all of the choreography and music.

 Petipa became extremely frustrated when he learned that he and Drigo were nonetheless required to compose a new number for Kschessinskaya, which took the form of a classical pas de deux for a new character dubbed “the Yellow Pearl” and her cavalier, who was danced by Nikolai Legat.
 Interestingly, since Petipa thoroughly despised Kschessinskaya, his choice of name for her character may have been a snub to the ballerina, since unlike the other pearls in the ballet (white, pink and black), yellow pearls do not exist unless a white pearl’s colour has become tarnished with age and the pearl, itself, is no longer valuable.

 - Petipa, Marius, The Diaries of Marius Petipa.
 Translated ed. and introduction by Lynn Garafola.
 Published in Studies in Dance History 3.1.
 (Spring 1992)